robsontenorio/laravel-keycloak-guard/README.md

 # How does it work

-1. The user authenticates on Keycloak Server and obtains a JWT token.
+1. The frontend user authenticates on Keycloak Server and obtains a JWT token.

-1. In another moment, the user make a request to some endpoint on a Laravel API, with that token.
+1. In another moment, the frontend user makes a request to some endpoint on a Laravel API, with that token.

 1. The Laravel API (through Simple Keycloak Guard) validates the user based on that token.
    - is this a trustable token?